zbbfufu/commuting-time/README.md

 Status updates
 --------------
+- *2014-08-21* : completed dockerfile. you can build and run to get a postgres with postgis and pgrouting, and a phppgadmin web interface.
+User for both postgres and web ui is docker/docker.
+GTFS data are loaded in "commtimes" database, schema "gtfs".
 - *2014-08-17* : create a dockerfile ready for pgrouting.
 GTFS datas successfully loaded in database with gtfs2pgrouting, but not computed for routing !?
 Should investigate.
 If gtfs2pgrouting do not more than loading in db, it should be better to load gtfs from web application in front of postgresql.
 - *2014-07-18* : fill this README and push a proof of concept over openlayer and geojson
 - *2014-07-17* : project is alive